mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 - You reach the _desired_ target/state.
 - You reached an _undesired_ target/state.

 If you haven't reached a desired or undesired target, then you should just traverse further down the tree.

-Examples: in a 2D Grid, going out of bounds would be an undesired state.
+Examples:
+- Array, 2D Grid: Out of bounds, beyond our target

-Or if you ever have a range, window or 2 pointers then your right index should be greater than or equal to your left index/
+- Range, (sliding) window or 2 pointers: left index becoming greater than your right index
+- Graph: often a visited node is considered a terminated state, because you've already processed it.
+It could lead to redundant work or cause cycles.
+- Other kinds of undesired state:
+  - Going passed a certain count
+  - Going over our budget
+  - Some required logic, becomes incorrect.
+    - In DFS/Backtracking: Upon violating a Sudoku rule, you undo the last step or choice and try a different option.
+In recursion, this means returning to a previous state and exploring other possible paths after hitting an undesired or invalid condition.
+For example, if placing a number in Sudoku breaks the rules, you remove that number and try a different one in the same spot.
+    - In Sorted contexts or Binary Search: You go beyond the min/max values

 ## So I didn't hit a base case.
 What then?